aws-samples/sagemaker-ssh-helper/README.md

 sm-ssh list studio.sagemaker
 ```

-The configuration is finished now.

-**Go through the step "3.
+The configuration is finished now. **Go to the step "3.
 Configure the remote interpreter in your IDE" in the [Remote code execution](#remote-interpreter) section.**

 *Tip:* When you configure Python interpreter in PyCharm with SageMaker Studio, it's recommended to configure [the deployment path mapping](https://www.jetbrains.com/help/pycharm/creating-local-server-configuration.html#mapping) for you project to point into `/home/sagemaker-user/user-default-efs/project_name` instead of default `/tmp/pycharm_project_123`.
 This is how you will be able to see your project in SageMaker Studio and PyCharm will automatically sync your local dir to the remote dir.